Skip to main content

 What is the difference between the Commonwealth Home Support Programme and Home Care Packages?

-If you’re able to manage, but need support with a few tasks at home, you might be eligible for support through the Commonwealth Home Support Programme (CHSP).
+The Commonwealth Home Support Programme (CHSP) provides support for people with low level care needs.
+If you’re able to manage, but need support with a few tasks at home, you might be eligible for CHSP.

-If you need many care and support services on an ongoing basis to help you live independently, a Home Care Package may be more suitable.
+A Home Care Package is for people who have more complex needs.
+You may be eligible for a Home Care Package, if you need many care and support services on an ongoing basis to help you live independently.
 This will provide a package of care and services and go beyond what the CHSP can provide.

 Read more about help at home